direnv/direnv-vscode/README.md

 direnv provides for the workspace.
 If the corresponding .envrc file is not allowed yet it provides the option to allow or view and then allow the file.
+When any files watches by direnv are modified the extension automatically reloads the environment.

 The custom environment is available in [integrated terminals][vscode-terminal], in [custom tasks of type `shell`][vscode-tasks],